Your fantasy league strategy is a data driven strategy

 What makes life really interesting this year is the number of ‘prospects’.
 We know who they are, but no idea how they are going to perform in the environment of the Premier League.
 So do you avoid these players or do you include them.
 We all know a selecting the right ‘prospect’ could be the key to winning and losing the league.

-The key thing is you’ve set your objectives – win the league, and you’ve planned the best way to meet this objective with your selection strategy.
+The key thing is you’ve set your objectives – win the league, and you’ve planned the best way to meet this objective with your Fantasy League strategy.

 You’ve set your plan, and picked your players.
-However, one the game has kicked off you are powerless.
+However, every fantasy league manager knows that once the game has kicked off you are powerless.
 You can’t control or influence the selection policy of managers in real life and you certainly can’t control the performance of players.

-But you’ll always know where you stand.
+But you’ll always know where you stand, and how we’ll your fantasy league strategy is performing.
 The format of a league means you always know how well you are performing against your competition.

 In Play – Making changes to your strategy